 Whatever the season, Grand Junction offers a host of outdoor adventures.
-From the majesty of Colorado National Monument to 18 wineries, Grand Junction and the surrounding Grand Valley in Western Colorado offer an abundance of natural beauty and activity.
+From the majesty of Colorado National Monument to 18 wineries, Grand Junction and the surrounding area in Western Colorado offer an abundance of natural beauty and activity.

 Here's just a sampling: